bgord/knowledge/README.md

 - Column definition CHECK constraint
 - What's a window function
 - COUNT NULL values with FILTER
+- Generate a date range
+- Generate a dynamic date range
+- Count how many items were created before on given day in a date range

 ### [react](react.md)
 - Testing unconnected components